 For example, if you are investing for retirement and looking for long term capital appreciation, then you might want to choose a passive investing strategy for your 401k and/or Roth IRA (Retirement Accounts)

 One of the best passive investing strategies is to invest the money in your retirement accounts in low-cost S&P Index ETFs (yes, even Warren Buffet recommends it).

-On the other hand, if your objective is to trade stocks for quick capital gains in the immediate term (e.g. in a few minutes or in a few hours), then you will be buying and selling stocks quickly and profiting from the price movement during the market hours.
+On the other hand, if your objective is to trade stocks for quick capital gains based on technical analysis in the immediate term (e.g. in a few minutes or in a few hours), then you will be buying and selling stocks quickly and profiting from the price movement during the market hours.

 And you will be using a day trading strategy to help you do that.

 A day trading strategy is generally based on technical analysis (i.e. reading the price charts) and use the price movements or patterns to predict what direction the stock price will move in the next few minutes or hour.

 Step 4: Build an investment portfolio

 With your chosen investment strategy, it is time to build your investment portfolio.